apache/zeppelin/docs/rest-api/rest-notebook.md

     <col width="200">
     <tr>
       <td>Description</td>
-      <td> This ```POST``` method runs the paragraph synchronously by given notebook and paragraph id.
+      <td> This ```POST``` method runs the paragraph synchronously by given note and paragraph id.
 This API can return SUCCESS or ERROR depending on the outcome of the paragraph execution
       </td>
     </tr>
     <tr>